Clean Air Living Matters: Exploring Reading with Schools

 • Joined others and collaborated on key Reading Borough Council initiatives and wider Reading-based community events and activities

-Infographic titled "A CALM:ER approach to air quality education" with subtitle "Using low-cost sensors to increase awareness and invite behavioural change."
-The CALM logo (Clean Air Living Matters Exploring Reading) appears in a cloud shape in the top right.
+A light blue infographic titled "A CALM:ER approach to air quality education" with the subtitle "Using low-cost sensors to increase awareness and invite behavioural change."
+The CALM logo (Clean Air Living Matters Exploring Reading) appears in a white cloud shape in the top right corner.

 The infographic is divided into two main sections: